ethereum/trin/CONTRIBUTING.md

 - `fixes bug #1234` (wrong)
 - `fixing bug #1234` (wrong)

-One way to test if you have it write is to complete the following sentence.
+One way to test whether you have it right is to complete the following sentence.

 > If you apply this commit it will ________________.